adxze/adxze/README.md

       </td>
     </tr>
     <tr>
-      <td valign="text-top">Hot Delivery is a 2D top-down arcade game where you deliver packages while evading the police.
+      <td valign="text-top">Smuggle Rush is a 2D top-down arcade game where you deliver packages while evading the police.
 Maneuver fast, use power-ups, and find shortcuts to complete deliveries before getting caught!</td> <!--desc-->
-      <td valign="text-top">Description</td> <!--desc-->
+      <td valign="text-top">Warp Runner is a 2D side-scrolling platformer focused on fluid movement and teleportation mechanics.
+Master precise jumps, swift dashes, and strategic teleportation to overcome obstacles, evade hazards, and navigate dynamic levels.
+Adapt quickly, chain teleport moves, and push your agility to the limit in this fast-paced adventure!/td> <!--desc-->
     </tr>
     <tr>
       <td align="center"><a href="https://github.com/fajarnadril/Project-Stir">Read More</a></td> <!--link1-->